Breakthrough and the wider framework

 What we do

-BREAKTHROUGH 1:1 Mentoring begins in S3 and young people continuing their participation or those new to the programme will be offered the chance to be matched with an adult mentor from the wider community.
-BREAKTHROUGH-2-Sessions in Work, College and University are organised in line with the needs of each individual group from S3 onwards.
+Breakthrough 1:1 Mentoring begins in S3 and young people continuing their participation or those new to the programme will be offered the chance to be matched with an adult mentor from the wider community.
+Breakthrough work, college and university experiences are organised in line with the needs of each individual group from S3 onwards.